doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

 * ``cache-database`` - use license information detected and cached earlier in the cache database file.
   Disabled by default.

-  You have to provide the cache database file using the following argument:
+  Provide the cache database file using the following argument:

   .. parsed-literal::
      :class: highlight